} -->

 The term “dessert” comes from the French desservir meaning to clear the table, indicating to the diner that they had come to the end of their meal.
 The first recorded usage of the term desservir was in 1539.
 At the conclusion of the meal, there would be served a series of dishes that could be either savory or sweet.
 The modern diner expects a completely sweet course, and it is in this progression of the dishes a resurgence of dry and warm spices and hot and moist sugar is prevalent.

-After diners had finished desert they would be invited to withdraw from the table and enter into another room, where they received the Issue de Table, an offering that could be as narrow as wafers and hypocras or as broad as a selection of light pastries, wafers, juice, or wine.
+After diners had finished dessert they would be invited to withdraw from the table and enter into another room, where they received the Issue de Table, an offering that could be as narrow as wafers and hypocras or as broad as a selection of light pastries, wafers, juice, or wine.

 When recreating the feel of a feast today, an elaborate third course composed of all manner of sweet or savory dishes should be used to signal the ending of the meal.
-A modern medieval cook may choose to end their meal with a variety of dishes such as a custard tart, stewed fruits, wafers with snow, fruit pastes, manus christi and spices in comfit.
+A modern medieval cook may choose to end their meal with a variety of dishes such as a custard tart, stewed fruits, wafers with snow, fruit pastes, manus christi, and spices in comfit.
 Other items for consideration include sweet dishes made with honey and sugar, glazed dishes, crepes, fruit rissoles, puddings, custards, and light cakes.

 At many modern feasts, the Issue de Table is not observed, but suggestions to invoke the spirit of the Issue include the addition of candied fruits, spices and nuts, along with candied ginger, fruit pastes and other sweetmeats served with spiced fruit juice or wine.

-Here you will find an index of recipes that would be appropriate for those dishes you would find on the table as desserts, issue and send off for a four course medieval dinner (assuming that you are serving a meal that consists of appetizers, two courses and a dessert).
+Here you will find an index of recipes that would be appropriate for those dishes you would find on the table as desserts, issue and send-off for a four course medieval dinner (assuming that you are serving a meal that consists of appetizers, two courses and a dessert).

 Index of Recipes